-1.4.2 Time Division Multiple Access (TDMA)
+6.4.2 Time Division Multiple Access (TDMA)

-TDMA divides the entire channel bandwidth into M equal time slots that are then organized into a synchronous frame, Fig. 1.5.
-Conceptually, each slot represents one channel which has a capacity equal to C/M, where C is again the capacity of the entire channel bandwidth.
+TDMA divides the entire channel bandwidth into M equal time slots that are then organized into a synchronous frame (see Figure 6.5).
+Conceptually, each slot represents one channel that has a capacity equal to C/M, where C is again the capacity of the entire channel bandwidth.
 Each node can then be assigned one (or more) time slots for its own exclusive use.
-Consequently, packet transmission in a TDMA viii WIRELESS MEDIA ACCESS CONTROL system occurs in a serial fashion, with each node taking turns accessing the channel.
+Consequently, packet transmission in a TDMA system occurs in a serial fashion, with each node taking turns accessing the channel.
 Since each node has access to the entire channel bandwidth in each time slot, the time needed to transmit a L bit packet is then L/C. When we consider the case where each node is assigned only one slot per frame, however, there is a delay of (M-1) slots between successive packets from the same node.
 Once again, channel resources may be underutilized when a node has no packet(s) to transmit in its slot(s).
-On the other hand, time slots are more easily managed, allowing the possibility to dynamically adjust the number of assigned slots and minimize the amount of wasted resources.
+On the other hand, time slots are more easily managed, allowing the possibility of dynamically adjusting the number of assigned slots and minimizing the amount of wasted resources.